Qubetics/qubeticsdocs/docs/develop/smart-contracts/index.md

 or porting an existing dApp from another EVM-based chain (e.g. Ethereum), you can easily build and deploy EVM  smart contracts on Qubetics to implement the core business logic of your dApp.
-Qubetics is fully compatible with the EVM, so it allows you to use the same tools (Solidity, Remix, qubecode IDE, Oracles,cosmjss, etc.) and APIs (i.e. Ethereum JSON-RPC) that are available on the EVM.
+Qubetics is fully compatible with the EVM, so it allows you to use the same tools (Solidity, Remix, qubecode IDE, Oracles,cosmjs-evm, etc.) and APIs (i.e. Ethereum JSON-RPC) that are available on the EVM.

 Leveraging the interoperability of Cosmos chains,